MajkiiWasTaken/GPush/README.md

 A small PowerShell utility for quickly finding Git repositories, creating commits, and pushing changes without manually navigating between project directories.

-GitPush scans configured directories for Git repositories, lets you select a project by name, stages all changes, creates a commit, and pushes it to the remote repository.
+GPush scans configured directories for Git repositories, lets you select a project by name, stages all changes, creates a commit, and pushes it to the remote repository.

-If the remote branch contains newer commits and the push is rejected, GitPush automatically attempts a `git pull --rebase` and retries the push.
+If the remote branch contains newer commits and the push is rejected, GPush automatically attempts a `git pull --rebase` and retries the push.

 ---